(This guide is regularly updated with the most up to date & accurate information)

 The marine life are very used to human presence and won’t rush away when you get close to them.
 In fact, you will have no problems at all taking some amazing underwater selfies here!

 Hanauma Bay is perfect for snorkelers of all ages and abilities.

-The education centre provides really useful information on which areas of the bay to explore, as well as what you might see while snorkeling Hanauma Bay – We absolutely recommend checking out this helpful info when you arrive.
+The education centre provides really useful information on which areas of the bay to explore, as well as what you might see while snorkeling Hanauma Bay.

-It’s also recommended that beginners and people who aren’t the strongest swimmers avoid the two channels, as well as the central channel (as indicated below), as the currents are strongest here.
+It’s also recommended that beginners and people who aren’t the strongest swimmers avoid the two channels, as well as the central channel (as indicated above), as the currents are strongest here.